emacsattic/org-doing/README.md

     make ecukes # run the feature tests using ecukes

 [ERT](https://www.gnu.org/software/emacs/manual/html_mono/ert.html) is the Emacs Lisp Regression Testing framework.
 [Ecukes](https://github.com/ecukes/ecukes) is an implementation of Cucumber/BDD.

+Unit tests are in the `test/` directory.
+Higher level/integration/functional specs are in the `features/` directory.